guidocioni/icon_forecasts/README.md

 The main script to be called (possibly through cronjob) is `copy_data.run`.
 There, the current run version is determined, and files are downloaded from the DWD server.
 CDO is used to merge the files.
-At the end of the process one single NETCDF file with all the variables and timesteps is created.
+At the end of the process one single NETCDF file with all the timesteps for every variable is created.
+We keep these files separated and merge them whe necessary in Python.

 ## Installation
 This is not package!
 It is just a collection of scripts which can be run from `copy_data.run`.
 It was tested on Linux and MacOS; it will not run on Windows since it uses `bash`.
 To install it just clone the folder.